Time for Full Rental Home Inspection

 See more on spring maintenance procedures required after you have your rental property inspected.

-Inspection before the Purchase of a Rental Property
+Inspection of Rental Property

 If you’re a hands off landlord, you can also hire a certified home inspector to check your properties.
 A property manager has inspection reports designed and usable in the property management software they use.
 They can be conducted via a mobile device and can be printed out or viewed by you and your contractor later.